sr-murthy/continuedfractions/docs/sources/rational-points.rst

    >>> RP(F(1, 2), F(3, 4)) / RP(2, 3)
    TypeError: unsupported operand type(s) for /: 'RationalPoint' and 'RationalPoint'

-This once again reflects an operational view of :math:`\mathbb{Q}^2` as a vector space over :math:`\mathbb{Q}`, where a small number of basic binary and unary operations are defined.
+This once again reflects an operational view of :math:`\mathbb{Q}^2` as a vector space over :math:`\mathbb{Q}`, where only a small number of basic and well defined binary and unary operations are supported.
 Users can implement their own custom subclasses based on :py:class:`~continuedfractions.rational_points.RationalPoint` with additional behaviour if so desired.

 Note that scalar multiplication of rational points can also be realised via the :py:meth:`~continuedfractions.rational_points.RationalTuple.scale` method (in the superclass :py:class:`~continuedfractions.rational_points.RationalTuple`):